5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 a←1 ⋄ ⌹←1 2 ⋄ txt←'The ⍝ marks a comment; ⌹' ⍝ set up vars a, ⌹, txt
 ~~~

-Dyalog's implementation of regular expression offers a very elegant solution to the problem:
+Dyalog's implementation of regular expressions offers an elegant solution to the problem:

 ~~~
       '''.*''' '⍝.*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣is